sanex3339/bootstrap-responsive-timeline/README.md

 Then import `timeline/timeline.less` file from `bower` vendor directory to your `less` file.

-###Bootstrap v3 not included as dependency for this package.
-###You must include Bootstrap v3 in your project manually in any possible way.

 ###Its important to use `<li>` tags for `timeline-item` and `<ol>` tags for `timeline-label`!